core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 {{Section 12.3 of -coap}} describes the registration procedures for the "CoAP Content-Formats" IANA registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group {{IANA.core-parameters}}.
 (Note that the columns of this registry have been revised according to {{Err4954}}.)

-In particular, the text defines the rules for obtaining CoAP Content-Format identifiers from the IETF Review or IESG Approval portion of the registry (256-9999) as well as from the First Come First Served (FCFS) portion of the registry (10000-64999).
+In particular, the text defines the rules for obtaining CoAP Content-Format identifiers from the "IETF Review" or "IESG Approval" range of the registry (256-9999) as well as from the First Come First Served (FCFS) range of the registry (10000-64999).
-For the FCFS portion of the registry, these rules do not involve the Designated Expert (DE) and are managed solely by IANA personnel to finalize the registration.
+For the FCFS range, these rules do not involve the Designated Expert (DE) and are managed solely by IANA personnel to finalize the registration.

 Unfortunately, the instructions do not explicitly require checking that the combination of content-type (i.e., media type with optional parameters) and content coding associated with the requested CoAP Content-Format is semantically valid.
 This task is generally non-trivial, requires knowledge from multiple documents and technologies, and should not be solely demanded from the registrar.
 This lack of guidance may engender confusion in both the registering party and the registrar, and has already led to erroneous registrations.

 In {{iana}}, this document updates {{-coap}} by modifying the registration procedures for the "CoAP Content-Formats" registry to mitigate the risk of unintentional or malicious errors.
-These updates amend the different portions of the registry, introduce a review procedure to be performed for most portions of the registry, and allow the registration of temporary Content-Format identifiers for certain portions of the registry.
+These updates amend the different ranges of the registry, introduce a review procedure to be performed for most ranges of the registry, and allow the registration of temporary Content-Format identifiers for certain ranges of the registry.
 This document also introduces a new column, "Media Type", to the registry.

 # Conventions and Definitions